Ao No Exorcist's True Cross Academy's cram school is this, the principal is a Son Of Satan.

 Beacon Hills High School in Teen Wolf.
 It has five werewolves currently attending it, a werewolf hunter as its (former) principal, and at least a few teachers who are aware of or involved with the supernatural themselves.
 A lot of weird stuff happens there.

-Maritsu Evil Academy from Disgaea 3.
+Maritsu Evil Academy from Disgaea 3: Absence of Justice.
 The school's campus is so gigantic that it encompasses most of the world (And presumably will be the world eventually, due to its constant expansion).
 As such, traversing things like icy wastelands and lava-filled ruins to get to a class isn't out of the ordinary, making the "adventure" part of the trope's name quite literal in this case.

 Timmy Turner's Dimmsdale Elementary not only always has the effects of Timmy's wishes to deal with, but the mad fairy obsessed Mr. Crocker to make things crazy as well.